 This is simply an in-progress list of my favorite venues that I have shot at before, or ones that I recommend.
 I’ll try to see this updated as new venues keep coming up each year.

 For convenience, I separated each venue by city and categorized by general areas of Austin like the Hill Country, further west into lake country and deeper Hill Country areas (like Johnson City and Marble Falls) I separated the Central Austin wedding venues by type so if you’re looking for something specific, scroll down for those.
 I’ve also created a category for the suburbs since the Round Rock, Hutto, Buda and Georgetown areas are booming with venues as well.

 These venues are great “all-in-one” venues with getting ready, ceremony & reception held all on the same grounds.
 Many brides opt for a transportation service to bring their guests out here simply for safety and convenience.

 Dripping Springs is now the Wedding Capital of Texas and it’s no surprise because it’s just a quick, easy 30 minute drive from downtown Austin.
 Rocky limestone terrain, hilly, curvy roads and great accommodations to really show off Central Texas to your out of town wedding guests.

 - Ma Maison – Website, Wedding Rates & Info

-- Camp Lucy – Website, Sacred Oaks (best venue- 350 person capacity, small cabins for overnight lodging, in-house catering
+- Camp Lucy – Website, Sacred Oaks (best venue- 350 person capacity, small cabins for overnight lodging, in-house catering and rentals)

 - Vista West Ranch – Website